-IMPORTANT: Not all campsites have identical amenities.
-Read the campsite information on the reservations website to preview photos of campsites; check availability and fees; and find out whether a specific site is handicap accessible; has access to water, showers, or restrooms; has electric hookup; and other important information.
+Not all campsites have identical amenities.
+Read the campsite information on the reservations website to see photos of campsites; check availability and fees; find out whether a specific site is wheelchair accessible, has access to water, bathouses or pit toilets, or has electric hookup; and learn other important information.

 Primitive campsites are located near the beach and the inlet.
 Fourteen family campsites accommodate six people and two tents each.

 Light and simple is the way to travel as campers must carry all provisions to the campsites from the beach or ferry dock.

 There are three group campsites, available to affiliated groups only; one accommodates up to 26 people, while the other two accommodate up to 16 people each.
 Group campsites are reserved locally at Hammocks Beach State Park.